 Summary

 While the Affordable Connectivity Program (ACP) is ending, there are still ways to get support for phone and internet services.
 Programs like Lifeline continue to offer significant discounts and even free phones in some cases.
-With carriers like TruConnect adapting their plans, options remain for both Lifeline-only and combined ACP-Lifeline recipients.
+With carriers like Cricket Wireless (amongst many others) still offering free devices, there are still ways to get support.
 It’s essential to explore these opportunities, checking with different carriers to see their unique offers.
 Remember, despite the ACP’s closure, staying connected doesn’t have to be out of reach.
 Financial support may be closer than you realize.